aleksyprok/oaf_frensi_rl/README.md

 - Clone the repository to your local machine.
 - Navigate to the project directory.
-- Run `conda config --add channels conda-forge` to get the necessary channels.
+- Make sure you are in a bash session on the GPU node, for SDCC run ``srun --partition=gpu_p100_titan --gres=gpu:1 --pty bash -i``
-- Run `conda create --name <env> --file requirements.txt` to install the necessary dependencies.
+- Run `conda env create -f environment.yml --name oaf_env` to install the necessary dependencies and create a virtual environment called `oaf_env`.
-- Setup Jupter notebook server.